supabase/splinter/docs/0019_insecure_queue_exposed_in_api.md

 alter table pgmq.q_foo enable row level security;
 ```

-If queuesa are not being accessed through data APIs, an alternative is to remove the `pgmq_public` schema from the [Exposed schemas in API settings](https://supabase.com/dashboard/project/_/settings/api).
+If queues are not being accessed through data APIs, an alternative is to remove the `pgmq_public` schema from the [Exposed schemas in API settings](https://supabase.com/dashboard/project/_/settings/api).
 That change secures your project by making all queues inaccessible over APIs.